 3: Water-Related Injuries

 Families love to visit the pool or beach when it is hot, this causes water-related injuries to spike during the summer months.
 More people make more visits to the pool and a heavily crowded wet area is the perfect place for accidents and injuries.
 Did you know that three children die every day as a result of drowning?
+In fact, drowning is the second leading cause of death among children, behind only car accidents.
 If you’re thinking about letting your kids swim without a floatation device, swim alongside them in the beginning until you’re confident that they can do it on their own.
 Prevent your little ones from getting injured here by: